reza-talebii/guess-word/readme.md

 - Generate a random word
 - Display word in UI with correct letters
 - keyboard
-- Show notification when select a letter twice
+- have a hint for any word
 - Show popup on win or lose
 - Play again button to reset game